CCDC AvMC selects principal deputy for science, technology efforts

 |0

-This work, CCDC AvMC selects principal deputy for science, technology efforts, by Joseph Mendiola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CCDC AvMC selects principal deputy for science, technology efforts, by Amy Tolson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT